danielegirardi/lpdid/README.md

 - [**LP_DiD_R_example_VW.R**](LP_DiD_R_example_VW.R) illustrates the baseline variance-weighted version of LP-DiD in R, for both event-study estimates and pooled estimates.

-- [**LP_DiD_R_example_EW.R**](LP_DiD_R_example_EW.R) shows how to implement the reweighted version LP-DiD in R, for both event-study estimates and pooled estimates.
+- [**LP_DiD_R_example_EW.R**](LP_DiD_R_example_EW.R) shows how to implement the reweighted version of LP-DiD in R, for both event-study estimates and pooled estimates.
 Two numerically equivalent ways to implement reweighted LP-DiD are illustrated: using a weighted regression or using Regression Adjustment.

 *(Additional R scripts covering non-absorbing treatments, and the LP-DiD RA specification with covariates, are coming soon.)*